-4. Loan Consolidation – This is especially true if you are carrying credit card balances that have high interest rates.
+This is especially true if you are carrying credit card balances that have high interest rates.
 Do yourself a favor and look to see just how much money you are wasting each month in interest and fees.
 Unfortunately for many of you reading this your collective interest and fees may easily be costing you more than $100 per month.
-If you still have good credit then you should start looking for balance transfer offers that many credit card companies are now offering.
+If you still have good credit then you should start looking for balance transfer offers.
 These offers allow you to transfer over high interest balances into a new account that has a very low APR (interest rate) some as low as 0%.
 This rate is locked in for a set amount of time (usually 12-18 months) and this move alone can save you hundreds throughout the life of the promotion.
 Not to mention you will also be in a better position to actually pay your balances down (if not completely off).

 While coupons savings look small (.50 here and $1 there) if used consistently they can really add up to big time savings over time.
 The increase use of mobile coupons have made it even easier as well as cheaper (no need for a printer, paper and ink) for couponers.
 With a little upfront effort and time it is not unreasonable for a couponer to save themselves $100 each month off their grocery bill.
 Also, purchasing non-perishables in bulk and generic brands can add even more to your savings.
 For us clipping coupons goes beyond the simple act of saving $1 off your toilet paper purchase.
 It is about looking for ways to save in your everyday life and becoming a more educated consumer.
 Stop paying full price!
 Seek out discounts and look for ways to save YOUR money.
 Put it back in YOUR pocket.